GraphReach: Position-Aware Graph Neural Network using Reachability Estimations: Experiments

-\textbf{Mean Pool versus Attention:} In the first two rows of Table~\ref{tab:ablation}, we compare the performance of \name with Attention (\name-A) nd Mean Pool (\name-M) aggregation functions.
+In the first two rows of Table~\ref{tab:ablation}, we compare the performance of \name with Attention (\name-A) and Mean Pool (\name-M) aggregation functions.
 As clearly evident, the performance is comparable.
 In mean pool, the message from each anchor is weighted equally, while when an attention layer is used, \name learns an additional importance weight for each anchor to aggregate messages.
 The comparable performance of Mean Pool with Attention shows that similarity encoded in the message from each anchor is enough to learn meaningful embeddings; the marginal gain from an additional attention layer is minimal.
-To furthersubstantiate this claim, we alter Eq.~\ref{eqn:msg_fn} to $\mathcal{F}\left(v, a,\ch^l_v, \ch^l_a\right) = \ch^l_v \parallel \ch^l_a$; i.e, contributions of all anchors are made equal.
+To further substantiate this claim, we alter Eq.~\ref{eqn:msg_fn} to $\mathcal{F}\left(v, a,\ch^l_v, \ch^l_a\right) = \ch^l_v \parallel \ch^l_a$; i.e, contributions of all anchors are made equal.
 The variant \name-M$^-$ presents the performance with this modification; as evident, there is a massive drop in accuracy.
-We also evaluate \name using a similarity function variant (in App.~\ref{app:performance_osim}).
+We also evaluate \name using a similarity function variant (in App.~F).